Covid Update and Protocols

-If you have had a retreat cancelled due to mandatory closures and wish to book a new date with us, please refer to the retreats online and find a date & retreat that suits you that is available.
-Once you have decided which date please email us on email@example.com with the date and number of people and we will book you in by email.
+If you have had a retreat cancelled due to mandatory closures and wish to book a new date with us, please refer to the retreats page online and find a date & retreat that suits you that is available.
+Once you have decided, please email us on firstname.lastname@example.org with the date and number of people and we will book you in by email.
 If you were booked onto a date that was cancelled due to Covid-19 your deposit will be transferred in full to the new date.
 There is no time limit to use the deposit and it can be used on retreats in 2021 and beyond.
 We can also issue you with a Gift Voucher which you may gift to someone else if you prefer.
 Please go to this page to get more information on our Terms & Conditions, especially related to Covid-19.

 No guests from outside Ireland: Until the 2 week mandatory period of quarantine is lifted, we will not be permitting anyone from outside of the island of Ireland to attend the retreat.
 This was a difficult decision to make as we are very fond of our wonderful guests who make the effort to travel to us, but it felt the right thing to do.
 This decision was ratified when the government announced a 2 week quarantine for people travelling into Ireland which would make it challenging for international tourists anyway.

 Studio: We need to inform you that there may be up to 16 people in the studio at one time, the room is 100 Square Metres so the mats will be well spaced apart.
 Please note that while in the studio we will aim to keep the windows open to keep it ventilated so please bring warm clothes to practice in.
 We are encouraging all guests to bring their own equipment, however, we have plenty of equipment which you can have for your sole use for the time of your retreat and which will not have been used for 4 days prior to your retreat.